Holly vs. Holy? Ask Scott DreyerWritten by Scott Dreyer

 A: That's a great question, Linda!
 It goes to show you, just ONE LETTER can make a BIG DIFFERENCE!
 Both words relate to Christmas, as we saw in class.
 However, they are two different words with very different meanings.

-HOLLY is a green bush with red leaves.
+HOLLY is a green bush with red berries.
 It has sharp leaves but, because it's evergreen, it's green all winter.
-Plus, since it has red berries and green and red are the dominant colors of Christmas, it is often used in Christmas decorations or on Christmas cards, like this card from around 1900.
+Plus, since it has red berries and green and red are the dominant (main) colors of Christmas, it is often used in Christmas decorations or on Christmas cards, like this card from around 1900.
 You pronounce HOLLY with a short o sound, so it rhymes with MOLLY or FOLLY.
 You can hear it here.

 Holly, when it is capitalized, is also a woman's name.